Anna Ritchie (archaeologist)

-Education
+Early life and education

-Her interest in archaeology began as a young student at Woking Girls’ Grammar School in the 1950s.
+Ritchie was born Anna Bachelier in Putney, south-west London, on 28 September 1943, and was raised in Surrey.
+Her interest in archaeology began as a young student at Woking Girls' Grammar School in the 1950s.
 The school had a small collection of Roman and Egyptian artefacts which the young Anna curated, catalogued and redisplayed.
-In an interview with the Egypt Centre at Swansea University, she recalled, 'the artefacts were displayed in a shelved case in the main entrance hall of the school, and I loved looking after them.
-You are right in thinking that I compiled the first inventory, and indeed that the museum was a spur to my future as an archaeologist.'
-She received her BA from Cardiff University (where her undergraduate dissertation was on the 'Linear Earthworks of Wessex', where she studied with Richard J. C. Atkinson) and then moved to the University of Edinburgh to study with Stuart Piggott.
+In an interview with the Egypt Centre at Swansea University, she recalled, "The artefacts were displayed in a shelved case in the main entrance hall of the school, and I loved looking after them.
+You are right in thinking that I compiled the first inventory, and indeed that the museum was a spur to my future as an archaeologist."
+She received her BA from Cardiff University (where her undergraduate dissertation was on the "Linear Earthworks of Wessex", studying with Richard J. C. Atkinson) and then moved to the University of Edinburgh to study with Stuart Piggott.
 The title of her doctoral thesis (1970) was "Settlements and Economy in Britain during the first millennium B.C."

 Career

-Beginning her career in the late 1960s, she has researched and published widely in academic and popular publications.
+Beginning her career in the late 1960s, she researched and published widely in academic and popular publications.
 In 1968, she married fellow archaeologist J N Graham Ritchie (died 2005) and the couple had two children.
-She and her husband often collaborated on fieldwork, research and writing projects, including Scotland: Archaeology and Early History (1981), the Oxford Archaeological Guide to Scotland (1998) and The Ancient Monuments of Orkney, published in 1978.
+She and her husband (who worked for RCAHMS) often collaborated on fieldwork, research and writing projects, including Scotland: Archaeology and Early History (1981), the Oxford Archaeological Guide to Scotland (1998) and The Ancient Monuments of Orkney, published in 1978.
 Her research, excavations and publications span from the Neolithic of Scotland through to the later first millennium AD, particularly the Picts and early Norse.